Thursday, October 23

 Blog Post Entry Assignment

-On view from September 3 to October 23, 2025, Rodrigo Hernández’s first exhibition with the gallery offered a quietly captivating journey through material, myth, and memory.
-Hernández, known for working across painting, relief, sculpture, and installation, used this exhibition to form what he called a “personal constellation of images.”
-The title, borrowed from a poem by Bernadette Mayer, hinted at the show’s poetic rhythm, where meaning seemed to float between dream and reality.
+Rodrigo Hernández’s first exhibition at ChertLüdde Gallery offers a focused, poetic journey through material, myth, and memory.
+Known for working across painting, relief, sculpture, and installation, Hernández builds what he calls a “personal constellation of images,” a title borrowed from a poem by Bernadette Mayer.
+It captures the show’s drifting, dreamlike rhythm, where meanings shift and overlap.

-Walking through the exhibition felt like entering a space that balanced restraint and imagination.
-Many of the works shimmered with subtle gold tones, like visual echoes of something ancient yet newly discovered.
-In one striking piece, a delicate figure seemed to emerge from a hammered brass surface, the smooth curves of the form suggesting rest, reflection, or perhaps a kind of spiritual surrender.
+Walking through the exhibition felt like entering a space where restraint and imagination meet.
+Many works shimmered with subtle gold tones that gave them an ancient yet refreshing presence.
+In one piece, a small brass figure emerges from a hammered surface.
+Its tiny scale and smooth, continuous curves create a feeling of vulnerability and quiet reflection, as if the form is caught in a moment of inner stillness.

 Saturday, October 18